Kelly Dixon: Session 3

-“Well, sometimes I’ll be doing something, washing dishes or watching TV and the next thing I know I feel weird like really sleepy.
-Next thing I know I’m waking up from a deep sleep but in a different location than I was before.
-I feel like I’ve just had a dream but can’t remember it.
-I look at the clock and find maybe a half hour to forty- five minutes has passed.”
+“Well, sometimes I’ll be doing something, washing dishes or watching TV, and the next thing I know I feel weird—like, really sleepy.
+Next thing I know I’m waking up from a deep sleep, but in a different location than I was before.
+I feel like I’ve just had a dream that I can’t remember.
+I look at the clock and maybe a half hour or even an hour has passed.”

 “What do you think is going on when that happens?”

-“Maybe I have narcolepsy?
-Or I think maybe I’ve been drugged.
+“Maybe I have narcolepsy.
+Or, maybe I’m being drugged.
 I wonder if perhaps Alex slipped me something.
-You don’t think he’d do something like that do you?”
+You don’t think he’d do something like that, do you?”

 “Do you really think it will help?”

-“It has helped with others in the past and it’s a very good possibility.
+“It has helped many others in the past, and there’s a very good possibility it could help you.
 Your subconscious records everything, even if your conscious mind doesn’t remember it.
-I’d be willing to extend our time together free of charge tomorrow night.
-I have no other appointments.
-If you’d agree, I’d like to put you under hypnosis.
-Find out what’s deep in your psyche, what’s been going on with this missing time.
-I’d like to audio record it and have Alex present.
+I’d be willing to extend our time together free of charge tomorrow night, and cancel my other appointments.
+If you’ll agree, I’d like to put you under hypnosis and audio record our session.
+And, perhaps we should have Alex present.
 Would you be up for that?”

-Together, Alex and Kelly walked into Dr. Clement’s office.
-Facing Dr. Clement, both sat down in twin leather chairs in front of her desk.
+Together, Alex and Kelly walked into Dr. Clement’s office and sat in the twin leather chairs in front of the doctor’s desk.

 “How do you feel tonight, Kelly?”
 Dr. Clement asked.

-“A little nervous, I’ve never done this before.”
+“I’m a little nervous.
+I’ve never done this before.”

-“I assure you hypnotherapy is common practice these days.
-You’ll be fine.
-I’m here, Alex is here, and we have the digital recorder recording everything so you can listen to the session afterward.”
+“I assure you—hypnotherapy is common practice these days.
+Everything will be fine.
+I’m here, Alex is here, and we have the digital recorder running so you can listen to the session afterward.”